 Lawsuits Against Chrysler Filed by Dodge and Jeep Truck Owners

 Consumers who purchased or leased one of the Dodge RAM or Jeep Grand Cherokee models involved in Chrysler’s alleged emissions cheating may be able to take legal action.
 The first step in finding out whether you may qualify to file a lawsuit is to talk with an experienced emissions litigation attorney who can advise you regarding your legal rights and guide you through the first steps of filing a case.

 The lawyers at Heygood, Orr & Pearson are currently representing hundreds of Volkswagen and Audi “TDI Clean Diesel” owners whose vehicles were affected by emissions cheating by VW during the Dieselgate emissions scandal.
 One of our partners, Michael Heygood, was named to the Plaintiffs’ Steering Committee that is helping to oversee the Multidistrict Litigation (MDL) against Volkswagen in California.
-Heygood, Orr & Pearson has also filed lawsuits against Audi over allegations of CO2 emissions cheating involving the company’s automatic, gasoline-powered vehicles.
+Heygood, Orr & Pearson has also filed emissions cheating lawsuits against Audi, Chrysler, and General Motors over allegations involving defeat devices that were allegedly installed on these vehicles.